-Walking through the gates of the Old Burying Ground in Beaufort, N.C., is like walking into another dimension.
+Walking through the gates of the Old Burying Ground Cemetery in Beaufort, N.C., is like walking into another dimension.
 When I visited in September, locusts in the live oak trees were deafening and blocked out all other sound.

 There are approximately 200 stones from the pre-Civil War era; 45 from the Civil War period; 150 from 1865 to 1900; and a few 20th-century markers.

 Other grave sites have vaulted markers that were covered in brick to protect them from high water and wild animals.
 I’ve seen these at many historic seaport towns.

 It is a beautiful, somber, and fascinating place to visit on a hot September day.
 I could have spent hours there, knowing that every tombstone has a story to tell.

-One of the first graves I saw was that of Captain Otway Burns.
-Burns was a hero of the War of 1812.
-Over three different cruises throughout the Atlantic, Burns captured 300 British sailors and 42 vessels.
+One of the first graves I saw was that of Captain Otway Burns, who was a hero of the War of 1812.
+Traveling throughout the Atlantic, Burns captured 300 British sailors and 42 vessels.

-There’s also the grave site of a British officer who was buried stranding straight up, and a common grave containing the crew of the “Crissie Wright,” a schooner that ran aground nearby during the winter of 1886.
+There was also the grave site of a British officer who was buried stranding straight up, and a common grave containing the crew of the “Crissie Wright,” a schooner that ran aground nearby during the winter of 1886.
 Six members of the crew froze to death or drowned.

 When I visited, the grave site was adorned with seashells and small toys.
 The tragic story behind this grave dates back to 18th century with a colonist family by the last name of Sloo (rhymes with snow).

 The father, who had promised to his wife to return with their daughter, decided not to have her buried at sea.
 Instead, he purchased a keg of rum and buried her inside to preserve her body on the voyage home.

 Upon return to Beaufort, instead of exposing his heartbroken wife to viewing the body, Sloo had his daughter buried within the barrel of rum as her casket.